BlueWinds/WarTechIIC/Campaigns.md

 WIIC provides an alternative format for creating custom campaigns.
 Campaigns do not map exactly onto any one concept in the base game; they hook into many different places.
 They:
 - Can trigger events, sim game conversations and play cutscenes
-- Offer rewards (lootboxes) and contracts
+- Offer rewards (rewardes) and contracts
 - Ask the player to fly to different star systems to continue the story
 - Have their own simple language for flow control and conditions